aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ```

+There's just one new feature to explain:

 1. `"arn" <= identifier`
-Since Dafny treats `string` as a sequence characters
+Since Dafny treats `string` as a pure sequence of characters,
-`<=` means "start with".
+`<=` means "starts with".
-This is probably a little surprising.
+This is probably a little surprising,
-But the only way for 2 sequences to be equal
-is if they are the same length
-and every element is the same in the same order.
-This bounds the "greater than" to adding any number of elements.
+but turns out to be the most convenient meaning
+when using sequences in Dafny specifications.

 But wait!
 Dafny is complaining: